SRSG-Workshops/python-novice-oct22/_episodes/03-loops.md

 minutes: 15
 teaching: 15
 exercises: 0
+objectives:
+- Write for loops to repeat simple calculations.
+- Build a basic Python script and run it.
+- Track changes to a loop variable as the loop runs.
+- Track changes to other variables as they are updated by a for loop.
+- Write as basic Python script that uses loops
+keypoints:
 ---

-> ## Learning Objectives
->
-> *   Write for loops to repeat simple calculations.
-> *   Build a basic Python script and run it.
-> *   Track changes to a loop variable as the loop runs.
-> *   Track changes to other variables as they are updated by a for loop.
-> *   Write as basic Python script that uses loops
->
-> {: .objectives}

 ### Using loops to repeat things